Content Lifecycle Management Examples

 5. AppStream Filters

-If you are using Red Hat Enterprise Linux 8 clients, you cannot perform package operations such as installing or upgrading directly from modular repositories like the Red Hat Enterprise Linux AppStream repository.
+If you are using Red Hat Enterprise Linux 8 clients or later, you cannot perform package operations such as installing or upgrading directly from modular repositories like the Red Hat Enterprise Linux AppStream repository.
 You can use the AppStream filter to transform modular repositories into regular repositories.
 It does this by keeping the packages in the repository and stripping away the module metadata.
 The resulting repository can be used in SUSE Manager in the same way as a regular repository.

 The AppStream filter selects a single module stream to be included in the target repository.
 You can add multiple filters to select multiple module streams.